swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-8-serve-the-model-with-mlem/index.md

 ## Introduction

 The purpose of this chapter is to serve and use the model for usage outside of the experiment context with the help of MLEM.
 MLEM allows to do this by saving the model with metadata information that can be used to load the model for future usage.

-In this chapter, you'll cover:
+In this chapter, you will learn how to:

-1. Installing MLEM
+1. Install MLEM
-2. Initializig and configuring MLEM
+2. Initialize and configure MLEM
-3. Updating and running the experiment to use MLEM to save and load the model
+3. Update and run the experiment to use MLEM to save and load the model
-4. Serving the model with FastAPI
+4. Serve the model with FastAPI
-5. Pushing the changes to DVC and Git
+5. Push the changes to DVC and Git

 ## Steps